TarunRamkumar/qemuOS/README.md

 ### Prerequisites

 To build and run qemuOS locally you need a RISC-V cross toolchain and QEMU's RISC-V system emulator.

+The kernel uses CSR instructions and fence semantics that newer toolchains place behind the `Zicsr` and `Zifencei` extensions, so ensure your compiler supports these (GCC 12+ typically does) or adjust `-march` in the Makefile accordingly.

 On Debian/Ubuntu systems: